Justintc217/portfolio/README.md

 Welcome to my portfolio!

-I recommend start by looking at the ConnectZero folder as its my latest and greatest project. move_shoot is also a simple fun game I built that shows off my OOP skills.
+I recommend looking at the following projects first:
+Nand2Tetrs
+ConnectZero
+StockProphet

 ## History of milestones
 A long time ago I began my journey as all coders do learning the very basics.
 Lists? what are those?
 I began by creating a fibonnaci sequence and found the 10001st prime number.
 I advanced on to harder and harder math problems such as finding the the value of the first triangle number to have over five hundred divisors.